MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * **Performance improvement:** Querying a materialized view should perform better than querying the source table for the same aggregation function(s).

 * **Freshness:** A materialized view query always returns the most up-to-date results, independent of when materialization last took place.
-The query combines the *materialized* part of the view with the records in the source table, which haven't yet been materialized (the `delta` part), always providing the most up-to-date results.
+The query combines the materialized part of the view with the records in the source table, which haven't yet been materialized (the `delta` part), always providing the most up-to-date results.

 * **Cost reduction:** [Querying a materialized view](#materialized-views-queries) consumes less resources from the cluster than doing the aggregation over the entire source table.
-Retention policy of source table can be reduced if only aggregation is required, and not the source data itself.
+Retention policy of source table can be reduced if only aggregation is required.
 This setup reduces hot cache costs for the source table.

 ## Common scenarios